mrock929/flexible_rag_chatbot/README.md

 1. Install Ollama for your operating system here https://github.com/ollama/ollama?tab=readme-ov-file#ollama.
 1. Update an environment variable to change the Ollama model save path to the models folder in this directory.
 Instructions for changing environment variables on different operating systems for Ollama are here https://github.com/ollama/ollama/blob/main/docs/faq.md#how-do-i-configure-ollama-server.
 1. Following the environment variable editing instructions above, change the `OLLAMA_MODELS` environment variable to be the path to the models directory in this project.
 For example `C:\projects\flexible_rag_chatbot\models\` on Windows or `~/username/projects/flexible_rag_chatbot/models/` on Mac.
+1. If you used a terminal to set the environment variable.
+Close out of the terminal.
 1. Follow the instructions below the Model library section (https://github.com/ollama/ollama?tab=readme-ov-file#model-library) to determine an appropriately sized model for your hardware.
     1. Llama 3.2 is recommended for weak systems.
+Gemma3 is comparable, but slightly slower.
+    1. For stronger systems, Phi 4 works better than Llama 3.2, but can be slower for some queries.
+    1. Models to avoid:
+        1. deepseek-r1: Includes its chain of thought reasoning in output.
+        1. mistral: Very poor at following directions, so it does not restrict itself to the supplied context.
-    1. If you intend to run the testing suite, the phi4 model or larger is highly recommended.
-This requires 16 GB of RAM to run.
-If you use a smaller model, the test suite will likely fail.
+    1. If you intend to run the testing suite, the Phi 4 model or larger is highly recommended.
+Gemma 3 27b also works well, but is slower.
+Phi 4 requires 16 GB of RAM to run.
+If you use a smaller model, the test suite will likely fail due to the model's inability to format the output correctly.
 1. Download the model using `ollama pull <model name>`, for example `ollama pull llama3.2`.
 This will likely need to be done from your default command line application and location (Command Prompt in Windows for example) unless you have updated the PATH for Ollama.
 You should now see the model name within the project directory under `/models/manifests/registry.ollama.ai/library/`.
+If you don't, be sure you set your environment variable correctly and try again.

 ## Running the app
 1. Start Docker Desktop.